Following a difficult first half to the year, global equity and bond markets rebounded strongly in July.

 In fixed-income markets, riskier assets outperformed with high-yield bonds (issued by companies with lower credit ratings) outpacing investment-grade corporate bonds (issued by companies with higher credit ratings).
 It was also a positive month for government bonds, as hopes that the Fed might reduce interest rates in 2023 buoyed investors, despite the further interest-rate increases expected in the near term.

-(All performance figures in sterling terms and rounded to one decimal point, unless otherwise stated.)
+(All figures in pounds sterling unless otherwise stated.)